 Do some wildlife watching and make a butterfly feeder to hang in your garden.
 The bees, butterflies and other insects in your garden will thank you for the sugary treat.

 All you need is a paper plate, string and some fruit.
 Make four holes around the outside of your plate.
 Try to make them evenly spaced so your plate doesn’t tip (a good way to do this is to fold your plate into quarters, unfold and then use the lines as a guide).

 Thread a piece of string through each hole, tie a knot and then tie all four ends together above the plate.

-Place some sugary fruit on the plate, such as a mushed peaches, strawberries or mushed banana and hang your feeder up in your garden (near flowers if you can!) and then watch for butterflies and other insects.
+Place some sugary fruit on the plate, such as a mushed peach, strawberry or banana and hang your feeder up in your garden (near flowers if you can!) and then watch for butterflies and other insects.